 - Disclosure and misappropriation of customer, vendor, and other third-party confidential and proprietary information

-- Internal and external claims of discrimination and sexual harassment by corporate executives, supervisors, managers, and individual contributors
+- Internal and external claims of discrimination by corporate executives, supervisors, managers, and individual contributors

 - Bid rigging, bid falsification, cross-charging, improper cost allocation, and other forms of federal government contract fraud

 - Upcoding, unbundling, phantom billing, double-billing, and other forms of federal benefit program fraud (i.e. Medicare, Medicaid, VA, and Tricare fraud)

 - Material and fraudulent misrepresentations and omissions in filings submitted to the SEC, FDA, Drug Enforcement Administration (DEA), Internal Revenue Service (IRS), and other federal agencies

 - Offering, solicitation, payment, and receipt of bribes, kickbacks, and other unlawful forms of compensation